serialport/node-serialport/README.md

 ### License

-SerialPort is MIT-licensed.
+Node-SerialPort is MIT-licensed.
 All of its dependencies are MIT- or BSD-licensed.

 The MIT License (MIT)